dxclub/3puzzles3suspects/index.md

 ### Password Card

 Before the robbery, the criminal hacked into the bank's servers and managed to set their own password for accessing the vault.
 We found this card right next to the keypad leading to the vault, these cards are typically used for password management systems.
-The criminal must've used this card to remember his password!
+The criminal must've used this card to remember their password!

 ![Image of password card](/images/passcard.png)